 I’m not suggesting we all go out for a blowout at a fancy pants restaurant every day but especially in the current situation where we’re mostly cooped up indoors and the hospitality industry faces an existential threat, let’s carve out some time for a spot of lunch.
 Life is too short not to.
 Quoting Fergus Henderson yet again, “shake off the shackles of guilt, lunch is your time to live!”

-This article was last updated on 1 October 2020.
+This article was first published on 1 October 2020 with minor updates since.
 Photos licensed by Adobe.